 “At core I am a contemplative.
 The work I do–in creativity, in thinking, in community–is rooted in listening.”

 Neely has been a lecturer in religion and the humanities at the University of South Carolina-Upstate and Wofford College.
-In the congregations he serves, he integrates prayer and in-depth study of scripture to develop soulful, dynamic communities of interpretation.
+In the congregations he serves, he integrates contemplation and in-depth study to develop soulful, dynamic communities of interpretation.

 A practicing artist, his work fuses writing, painting, and digital media.
 In addition to individual work, he has led literary and visual community art projects on issues of diversity, race, and religious pluralism.